 Pachena Bay, approximately 3 km long and 1 km wide, faces the open Pacific Ocean to the southwest.
 At the head of the bay, directly in front of the campground, is a magnificent, natural sand beach approximately 1200 meters long.
 At low tide, the beach is nearly 200 meters wide, ideal for beach combing, relaxing, jogging, other sports activities, and for observing abundant wildlife.
 Please be advised that ATV’s/ quads and motorbikes are not permitted on the beach.

 If you’re looking to explore the area, there’s plenty to see and do.
 Here are just a few:

 Village of Bamfield

-Located three kilometres by gravel road from the campground, Bamfield is a historic coastal fishing community that evokes times past with old-style boardwalk along the water’s edge that was originally built in the 1940’s.
+Located three kilometers by a gravel and paved road from the campground, Bamfield is a historic coastal fishing community that evokes times past with old-style boardwalk along the water’s edge that was originally built in the 1940’s.
 The main “street” is an inlet of the ocean!
 East Bamfield is accessible by car, while West Bamfield is only accessed by boat, kayak, or via water taxi.
 That is correct there is no road to the West Side of Bamfield, but there are roads and vehicles on the west side that have been barged over.
-Amenities of Bamfield include general stores, craft galleries, motel and pub, liquor store, restaurant, boat and car fuel, propane, boat moorage, fishing charters, diving and kayak rentals, eco-tours, day sailing and more.
+Amenities of Bamfield include general stores, craft galleries, motel and pub, liquor store, restaurant, boat and car fuel, propane, boat moorage, fishing charters, diving and kayak rentals, Eco-tours, day sailing and more.

 West Coast Trail

 The West Coast Trail, in Pacific Rim National Park, is world renowned and stretches 77 km across the southwest coast of Vancouver Island.
 Campers at Pachena Bay are welcome to take day-hikes along the trail; Pachena Light Station is a destination (please register with Parks Canada first).